Road to Hana

 Q: eBook/Guidebook, CD, GPS unit, or smartphone app - who should I trust to guide me?

-Also, a quick word of caution about some guidebooks: many will tell you about places that are on private property or that can be dangerous to visit.
+Also, a quick word of caution about some guidebooks: many will tell you about places on private property or that can be dangerous to visit.
 If it sounds like the book is revealing anything too exclusive, it probably is - so avoid those locations.
 Our guidebook states explicitly which places are on private property and which should be considered kapu or off-limits.

-Q: Is the drive really worth it?
+Q: Is the drive worth it?

 A: Unless you don't like scenic drives with beautiful sights, waterfalls, and lush green surroundings - yes, the drive is worth it.
 Still, some people don't care much for the drive, and that prompted us to write an article about that topic: Is the Hana Highway Really Worth it?
 If you have any reservations about the drive, that article should clear up several essential factors for you and help you decide if the drive is right for you and your family.